-- Simplifying Error Catching and Correction: Editing a finished article can be quite a daunting task.
+Simplifying Error Catching and Correction: Editing a finished article can be quite a daunting task.
 At times, the editor may fail to notice some minor errors.
-If these errors make it to the published article, and is noticed by the readers, it can be quite embarrassing for the organization.
+If these errors make it to the published article and are noticed by the readers, it can be quite embarrassing for the organization.
 A digital publishing workflow software can automatically catch these minor errors and provide suggestions on how to fix them.
 This can help make the final article completely error-free.

 How to enable Publishing Automation in your Digital Publishing Workflow